Gerridae: Wings

 Some water striders have wings present on the dorsal side of their thorax, while other species of Gerridae do not, particularly Halobates.
 Water striders experience wing length polymorphism that has affected their flight ability and evolved in a phylogenetic manner where populations are either long-winged, wing-dimorphic, or short-winged.
 Wing dimorphism consists of summer gerrid populations evolving different length wings than winter populations within the same species.
 Habitats with rougher waters are likely to hold gerrids with shorter wings, while habitats with calm waters are likely to hold long-winged gerrids.
 This is due to potential for damage of the wings and ability for dispersal.

 Evolution

 Cretogerris, from the Cretaceous (Albian) Charentese amber of France, was initially suggested as a gerrid.
 However, it was later interpreted as an indeterminate member of Gerroidea.
-They are morphologically similar to the unrelated Chresmoda, an enigmatic genus of insect known from the Late Jurassic to the Mid Cretaceous with a presumably similar lifestyle.
+The Gerridae are morphologically similar to the unrelated Chresmoda, an enigmatic genus of insect known from the Late Jurassic to the Mid-Cretaceous with a presumably similar lifestyle.

-Molecular analysis suggest an origin of the family Gerridae about 128 Million years ago (Mya) in the Cretaceous, splitting from the sister group Veliidae, with whom they share a single origin of rowing as a locomotive mechanism.
+Molecular analysis suggest an origin of the family Gerridae about 128 million years ago (Mya) in the Cretaceous, splitting from the sister group Veliidae, with whom they share a single origin of rowing as a locomotive mechanism.
 According on the transcriptome-based phylogeny, Gerridae is a monophyletic group.